usnistgov/nist-mud/README.md

       nameserver 10.0.0.5

+### Configure the Controller Host ###

-Add the following to /etc/hosts on the girtual machine so the java library can look up our fake host.
+Add the following to /etc/hosts so the java library can look up our fake host.

       203.0.113.13   www.nist.local